import all python add-ons etc that will be needed later on

 In Fig. 50 is shown a simulated comparison of data taken in the normal way and with that taken using the Hadamard encoding method.
 The noise on the detector is normally distributed with a mean of \(0\) and \(\sigma = 1\).
 The improvement in signal to noise is clear.
 In the calculation normally distributed noise with a standard deviation of \(0.5\) was added to a damped exponential.
 The data shown is the result of an \(n = 199\) Hadamard experiment.
 The expected improvement in signal to noise is the ratio of the mean square error of the two sets of data.
 The expected value for the increase in signal to noise ratio is \((n + 1)^2/\sqrt{4n} \approx 7\) for the \(199\) data points used and the measured value for this particular calculation is 7.3.
 When there is additionally noise imposed on the data before it reaches the detector the Hadamard method only reduces the noise due to the detector.

-The Hadamard technique has recently been applied by the author to time resolved x-ray crystallography (Nat.
+The Hadamard technique has recently been applied by the author and colleagues to time-resolved x-ray diffraction (Nat.
 Methods.
-2014 Nov; 11(11): 1131-1134. )and has also been applied to time-resolved spectroscopic measurements (Appl.
+2014 Nov; 11(11): 1131-1134. ) and has also been applied to time-resolved spectroscopic measurements (Appl.
 Spectros.
 2016,70,1292-1299).
 To perform a time-resolved absorption measurement, a train of pulses whose intensity is in the \(0\) and \(1\) pattern of one column of the \(\boldsymbol S\) matrix is passed through the sample each time the reaction is started.
-Starting the reaction can be achieved by mixing reactants in a stopped flow reactor or by a flash of light in a flash photolysis or pump probe experiment.
+Starting the reaction can be achieved by mixing reactants in a stopped-flow reactor or by a flash of light in a flash photolysis or pump-probe experiment.
 The total light transmitted by the sample is recorded after each pulse train has finished.
 The first train of pulses produces point \(z_1\) as described above.
 The experiment is repeated by exciting the sample again, rotating the sequence of pulses by one element and the total light transmitted is recorded again, producing point \(z_2\), and this is repeated for n experiments.
 The \(\boldsymbol z\) data, a column matrix of \(n\) elements, is the Hadamard encoded data and is decoded as in equation (48) to produce the \(\boldsymbol x\) column matrix, which is the intensity transmitted by the sample at each time point.

 The timescale of the measurement is set by the spacing between any two pulses in the sequence and the total measurement time is \(n\) times this.
 The train of pulses can conveniently be produced by an electro or acousto - optic modulator, either by extracting pulses from a train of mode-locked laser pulses or from a continuous laser or other light source.
 If pulses could be produced close enough together in time, this method would remove the need for delay lines in picosecond and femtosecond pump-probe experiments.